userdw/Internet_of_Things_Maker_Kit/14_Smart_Home_Automation/README.md

 ## What is Blynk?

 Blynk is a platform with iOS and Android apps to control Arduino, Raspberry Pi and the likes over the Internet.
-You can easily build graphic interfaces for all your projects by simply dragging and dropping widgets.
+You can easily build graphic interfaces for all your projects by simply dragging & dropping widgets.

 <img src="/images/Blynk2.png" height="400">